Henley13/paper_translation_factories_2020/README.md

 To segment nuclei with our version of NucleAIzer:

-1. Reproduce our python environment:
-    - If you use conda, you can recreate our conda environment with the command `conda env create -f environment_nucleAIzer.yml`.
-    - Otherwise, you can reproduce it manually from the _requirements_nucleAIzer.txt_ file, running the command `pip install -r requirements.txt` in an empty virtual environment.
+1. Reproduce our python environment (running the command `pip install -r requirements_nucleAIzer.txt` in an empty virtual environment).

 2. Download the trained weights from the [google drive](https://drive.google.com/drive/folders/1lVJtS41vzMkIsCa3-i14mSmLBbaKazsq) of the authors.
 Make sure to copy the _mask_rcnn_final.h5_ file in the folder _nucleAIzer/biomagdsb/kaggle_workflow/maskrcnn/model_.